-CBOD5 is limited to 25 mg/l as a monthly average, and 40 mg/l as a weekly average.
-Monitoring is to be conducted weekly by grab sampling.
-The CBOD5 concentration limitations included in this permit are set in accordance with Controlled Discharge regulations specified in 327 IAC 5-10-3.
-These limitations are the same as those in the facility's previous permit.
+Monitoring is to be conducted one (1) time weekly by grab sampling.
+The CBOD5 concentration limitations included in this permit are set in accordance with the Small Sanitary Discharger Rule in 327 IAC 5-10-5 and are the same as the concentration limitations found in the facility's previous permit.